-The Office of Open Learning is offering a free, open online course that explores non-traditional pedagogies and emerging technologies for online and hybrid teaching and learning.
+The Office of Open Learning is offering a free, online course for University of Windsor faculty, staff, and graduate student instructors interested in developing their online teaching skills.

-“Exploring the Edges of Online Teaching and Learning” will start May 27 and run for seven weeks, with a break June 15 to 23 for Reading Week.
-The course will cover such topics as:
+“Exploring the Edges of Online Teaching and Learning” will start June 29, and will run for seven weeks, with a break for Reading Week, July 20 to 24.
+The course will cover topics such as:

 - open pedagogy and open educational practices,